-When pool accidents do occur, a number of defenses will be used by the pool’s owner in an attempt to say you or your loved one were responsible for the accident that led to the subsequent injuries.
-While you may initially think they have no case against you, it is important to remember that California does base many decisions in these cases on pure comparative fault.
+When a pool accident does occur, a number of defenses will be used by the pool’s owner in an attempt to say that you or your loved one were responsible for the accident that led to the subsequent injuries.
+While you may initially think that they have no case against you, it is important to remember that California bases many decisions in these cases on pure comparative fault.

-It is vital you hire a Sherman Oaks accident lawyer who understands pool accident cases and how to present arguments in court that allow victims to gain the compensation they deserve.
-It is imperative that your swimming pool accident lawyer show you in no way contributed to your injuries.
+It is vital that you hire a Sherman Oaks accident lawyer who understands pool accident cases and how to present arguments in court that allow victims to gain the compensation they deserve.
+It is imperative that your swimming pool accident attorney show that you in no way contributed to your injuries.

 As a result, substantial compensation should always be sought to pay for current and future medical expenses and replace lost wages from work.
-If the injuries are very severe, your Sherman Oaks swimming injury attorney can show gross negligence took place on the part of the pool’s owner.
-Punitive damages for pain and suffering, emotional trauma, and other damages may also be rewarded.
+If the injuries are very severe, our Sherman Oaks swimming injury attorneys can show that gross negligence took place on the part of the pool’s owner.
+Punitive damages for pain and suffering, emotional trauma and other damages may also be rewarded.

-Rather than make mistakes along the way, or lose out on the chance to gain compensation for a swimming pool accident, schedule a consultation immediately with a Sherman Oaks community pool accident lawyer who will listen to your concerns and help you receive the compensation you deserve.
+Rather than make mistakes along the way or miss out on the chance to gain compensation for a swimming pool accident, schedule a consultation immediately with our Sherman Oaks community pool accident lawyers, who will listen to your concerns and help you receive the compensation you deserve.

 Frequently Asked Questions About Swimming Pool Accidents